Wavelet-Based Segmentation on the Sphere: Conclusions

 \section{Conclusions}

 In this paper we proposed a wavelet-based segmentation method (WSSA) for spherical images, which is, to the best of our knowledge, the first method performing segmentation directly on the sphere.
 The method is compatible with any invertible wavelet transform constructed on the sphere (e.g.\ axisymmetric wavelets, directional wavelets, curvelets, or hybrid wavelets).
 Consequently, WSSA is very flexible and can be equipped with spherical wavelets appropriate for the texture property of the given spherical data of interest.
 WSSA needs just a few iterations to converge, and the main computation within each iteration is the pair of forward and backward wavelet transforms.
 We applied our WSSA method to several real-world problems, i.e., the Earth topographic map, a light probe image, two Solar maps, and two projected spherical retina images.
 The comparisons with the K-means method and different types of wavelets demonstrate that the WSSA method is an efficient and effective spherical segmentation method and is superior to K-means.
-One important future work will be focusing on purifying the uncertainty area $\Lambda^{(i)}$ at each step in each iteration of WSSA to improve segmentation quality according to specific applications.
+One important future work will be focusing on purifying the uncertainty area $\Lambda^{(i)}$ at each step in each iteration of WSSA to improve segmentation quality according to specific applications. {Another important future work will be extending the proposed spherical segmentation method by exploiting the recent developments of spherical neural networks.}